 Biofuels worse than petroleum?

-09/10/07 23:31
+09/10/07 20:31

 The report points out that biofuel subsidies in the EU and the USA are probably associated with agricultural protectionism and energy security, and suggests biofuel production is best suited to tropical countries.

-appeared: better efficiency from existing
+Meanwhile the an answer appeared: better efficiency from existing technology

 "The best way of tackling greenhouse gas emissions is for countries to pass laws that enforce the use of existing energy-efficient technology", a UN climate change expert said Monday.